 Now you can get the latest Java source bundled with each app update.
 Install the app from Google Play and go to Settings > Extras.

-« Create a reminder/alarm app Create a SMS app »
+« Create an instant messaging app Create a reminder/alarm app »

 Create a game like Flappy Bird in Android using AndEngine